 Sean moved everything and plugged in the tv in its new spot and…. nothing happened.
 Ditto internet.
 The cable was not working!

 I called Comcast (our internet/cable provider) and after being told to wait 30 minutes (nothing happened still) we finally connected to someone that informed us that that outlet wasn’t activated and that we would have to have a technician come out and activate it.

 - Technicians tend to lead to an appointment “between twelve and four” meaning I’d end up having to take a half day off work.

 So, I hung up angrily and we rigged up this:

-So apparently, a cable cord can only hold a certain number of out wires.
+Apparently, a cable cord can only hold a certain number of out wires.
 Mine can hold two and had two that were just… dangling.
 So, I randomly picked one to unscrew and screwed in the other.
-I then tested the internet in the new outlet… no change.
+Then I tested the internet in the new outlet… no change.
 I was starting to think that maybe Mr. Fix it was wrong.
-So, I tried the other un-attached cable, with low hopes.
+I tried the other un-attached cable, with low hopes.

 Magically, I got the internet box to light up the winning combo!
 By some miracle, it worked!

 So, no, you don’t have to pay your cable provider to activate an outlet.
 Find the bundle of cords, and plug in one of the loose cords into an output plug.
 Boom!
 You should have power!
 That is how to activate a cable outlet.